eric-burel/data-fetching-patterns-in-react/README.md

 ![Using patterns together](images/multiple-patterns-trans.png)

 Moreover, certain strategies require additional setup compared to default, less optimized solutions.
-For instance, implementing lazy loading necessitates bundler support.
+For instance, implementing Code Spliting requires bundler support.
 If your current bundler lacks this capability, an upgrade may be required, which could be impractical for older, less stable systems.
-Additionally, Server Components and streaming SSR are not yet widely implemented across projects, so there may be a waiting period until your organization's infrastructure supports these features.
+Additionally, Server Components and Streaming SSR are not yet widely implemented across projects, so there may be a waiting period until your organization's infrastructure supports these features.

 ## Conclusion